CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Implementational aspects

 \subsection{Integration over cut cells}

 In Problem~\ref{Prob_FullyDisc} or \ref{prob:Algeb_time_disc}, respectively, the stabilized discrete form $A_h^s$, that is defined in \eqref{Eq:AhS} along with \eqref{Def:Ah} and \eqref{Eq:Slf_a}, evokes the computation of integrals over the fluid domain.
 Due to the usage of unfitted meshes, integrals over the portions of the cut cells, that are filled with fluid, have thus to be evaluated.
 Fig.~\ref{fig:kind_cuts} illustrates schematically the types of cell intersections that can be induced by the motion of the rigid body.
 For quadrilateral finite elements, that we use in our implementation, the fluid cell portions can be pentagons, general quadrilaterals or triangles.
-We recall that we have assumed, that each face of the quadrilateral is cut at most once by the boundary of the rigid body (cf.\ Fig.~\ref{fig:kind_cuts}).
-To satisfy this condition, the mesh size has to be sufficiently fine with respect to the size of the rigid body.
+We recall that we have assumed (cf.\ Assumption~\ref{assump:Triang}), that each face of the quadrilateral is cut at most once by the boundary of the rigid body (cf.\ Fig.~\ref{fig:kind_cuts}).
+The type of the cut cell is determined by evaluating the levelset function, for $t\in (0,T)$,